Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Background

 \subsection{Large Language Models and Education}

 Large Language Models, such as GPT-3 and later Codex models~\cite{chen_evaluating_2021}, display significant general-purpose and cross-domain capabilities in natural language processing.
 These transformer-based models are trained over large quantities of text scraped from the internet, and in Codex's case, with code mined from millions of open-source repositories.
-Codex demonstrated state-of-the-art capabilities in code authorship via code-writing benchmark tests (such as HumanEval~\cite{chen_evaluating_2021}), and went underpinned GitHub Copilot\footnote{\url{https://github.com/features/copilot/}}.
+Codex demonstrated state-of-the-art capabilities in code authorship via code-writing benchmark tests (such as HumanEval~\cite{chen_evaluating_2021}), later underpinned the commercial GitHub Copilot.

 A recent training methodology, Reinforcement Learning with Human Feedback (RLHF), can be applied to LLMs to produce models capable of following user intents~\cite{ouyang_training_2022}.
 This is beneficial to override the default tendency of LLMs to simply act as a `smart autocomplete', and makes it easier to have the models actually `follow instructions'.
 The premier LLM in this space is OpenAI's ChatGPT, which was fine-tuned from GPT-3 and Codex to provide conversational-style instruction following completions.
 In software engineering, ChatGPT can thus be used to help translate and debug code and provide code explanations using natural language.